ssaring/sportstracker/README.md

 calendar you can also track your body weight or create note entries, e.g. the training plan or upcoming sport events.

 All the application data is stored in XML files.
-So it should be easy to access it with other tools or to write importers and exporters for other applications.
+So it is very easy to access them with other tools or to write importers and exporters for other applications.

 If you own a heartrate monitor with a computer interface you can import the recorded exercise files and evaluate the diagrams with the integrated